 However, Gartner predicts that “through 2022, only 20% of organizations investing in information governance will succeed in scaling governance for digital business”.

-Data governance matters because it helps companies answer critical
+Data governance matters because it helps companies answer critical questions like:

 - How do you store data assets?